nazar-pc/ronion/spec.md

 #### Glossary
 * Initiator: the node that initiates communication
 * Responder: the node with which initiator wants to communicate with
-* Routing path: a sequence of nodes, represented by their addresses, that form a path through which initiator and responder are connected
+* Routing path: a sequence of nodes that form a path through which initiator and responder are connected and can anonymously send encrypted data
+* Routing path segment: part of routing path between 2 adjacent nodes, on each node routing path segment is identified using routing path segment identifier and address of the node on the other end of the segment
 * Packet: set of bytes to be transferred from one node to another
 * Application: software that uses implementation of this protocol